 In the US most patients who require PrEP (HIV Pre-Exposure Prophylaxis) get coverage for Truvada by their insurance companies.
 Patients with medicaid coverage have copays ranging from $3 – 25, however individuals with commercial insurance may have to pay up to $800 a month towards medication cost.
 This has proven to be a barrier for many patients seeking PrEP.
-Gilead has generous co-pay cards that covers for these costs.
-This appear to work out for most who require Truvada but some insurance companies are now insisting that deductibles cannot be met with these co-pay cards putting this drug out of the reach of many patients.
+Gilead Sciences who owns the patent for Truvada has generous co-pay cards that covers for these costs.
+This appears to work out for most who require Truvada but some insurance companies are now insisting that deductibles cannot be met with these co-pay cards putting this drug out of the reach of many US patients.
 Generic Truvada may be a solution but it is still not available on the US market even though it has FDA approval

 On account of this pharmaceutical market competition even though the patent for Tenofovir run out in 2017 Gilead still holds the patent for Emtricitabine till 11/4/2020.
 On this account generic Truvada cannot be sold in the United States until that time.
 In Canada though Gilead has struck a secret deal with Teva Pharmaceuticals to sell generic Truvada.
 The terms of this deal are not currently known.